columbworkshop/mdtodocs/basic_syntax.md

 Blockquotes can be nested.
 Add a >> in front of the paragraph you want to nest.

 Example:

     > Dorothy followed her through many of the beautiful rooms in her castle.
     >
     >> The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.

+Result:
+> Dorothy followed her through many of the beautiful rooms in her castle.
+>
+>> The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.

 ## Blockquotes with Other Elements
 Blockquotes can contain other Markdown formatted elements.
 Not all elements can be used — you’ll need to experiment to see which ones work.
 Example:

+    > #### The quarterly results look great!
+    >
+    > - Revenue was off the chart.
+    > - Profits were higher than ever.
+    >
+    >  *Everything* is going according to **plan**.

+Result:
 > #### The quarterly results look great!
 >
 > - Revenue was off the chart.
 > - Profits were higher than ever.
 >
 >  *Everything* is going according to **plan**.

 # Lists
 You can organize items into ordered and unordered lists.